ahdis/matchbox-formfiller/README.md

 * using [angular material](https://material.angular.io/) for UI components

 # setup

-you have to install ng-fhirjs to use the sample, checkout [ng-fhirjs](https://github.com/ahdis/ng-fhirjs) first
+you need to have angular cli installed:

 ```
-npm install ../ng-fhirjs/dist/ng-fhirjs-0.1.1.tgz
+npm install -g @angular/cli
 ```

 ## usage